 - Butter a 24 - 26 cm boterkoek tin, and preheat the oven to 175°C.

-- Sieve flour and sugar in bowl.
-Cut the butter in cubes.
+- Sieve flour and sugar in a bowl.
+Cut the butter into cubes.
 From here you can go one of two ways.
-If you wish to go old school, add butter, salt and vanilla to the bowl.
-Grab two knives and cut the butter in even smaller cubes while mixing it with the other ingredients.
+If you wish to go old school, add butter, salt, and vanilla to the bowl.
+Grab two knives and cut the butter into even smaller cubes while mixing it with the other ingredients.
 Then knead quickly with cool hands into a soft dough.
 Or take the more modern route, dump everything in your food processor, and let it do the work for you.